slezica/sigkey/README.md

 ## Usage

 Call `sigkey <pid>` to toggle the target PID using F12 (the default).
-You will hear a beep when paused, a double-beep when resumed.
+You will hear a bell when paused, a double-bell when resumed.

 See [options](#Options) below and [examples](#Examples) at the end.